Meet The Essentials

 Carmella Hoffman: A longtime clerk/collector of the Town of Catharine and the town's court clerk, she is founder of the Sunset View Creamery on her family's farm at Catharine Corners, a 415-acre dairy operation.
 The cheese business has continued to grow, reflecting the growth, too, of the annual Finger Lakes Cheese Festival held on the same farm grounds each July.
 It attracts thousands of people each year.
 Hoffman was also honored in 2017 as a New York State Senate Woman of Distinction, with the award presented in Albany.

-Peggy Scott: A former member of the Watkins Glen School Board, she is longtime head of the Seneca Santa organization that provides Christmas gifts to children in need; longtime executive director of the United Way of Schuyler County that serves 22 member agencies; and president of the Watkins Glen High School Alumni Association, spearheading an annual banquet that attracts hundreds of alums each year and honors distinguished WGHS graduates.
+Peggy Scott: A former member of the Watkins Glen School Board, she is longtime head of the Seneca Santa organization that provides Christmas gifts to children in need; longtime executive director of the United Way of Schuyler County that serves 22 member agencies; and president of the Watkins Glen High School Alumni Association, spearheading an annual banquet which -- before the pandemic -- attracted hundreds of alums each year and honored distinguished WGHS graduates.

-Rev. Sheila Price: Longtime pastor of the Odessa and Catharine United Methodist Churches, she oversaw consolidation of the two, and has been instrumental in a Soup-to-Go-Sale that raises funds to help send the church's children to summer camp.
-She is beloved by her congregation and by others -- such as Odessa File publisher Charlie Haeffner, who says: "Reverend Price was on her way to the hospital to visit my cancer-stricken wife when Susan was killed by a pulmonary embolism.
+Rev. Sheila Price: Longtime and recently retired pastor of the Odessa and Catharine United Methodist Churches, she oversaw consolidation of the two, and was instrumental in a Soup-to-Go-Sale that raised funds to help send the church's children to summer camp.
+She is beloved by her former congregation and by others -- such as Odessa File publisher Charlie Haeffner, who says: "Reverend Price was on her way to the hospital to visit my cancer-stricken wife when Susan was killed by a pulmonary embolism.
 Rev. Price ended up ministering to me instead.
-So I speak from personal experience when discussing the special gift of kindness and healing that she brings to her parishioners, and it resonates 14 years later."
+So I speak from personal experience when discussing the special gift of kindness and healing that she brings to her parishioners, and it resonates many years later."
 Added Haeffner: "Spiritual guidance, especially from a caring soul, is essential to any community."

 Rebecca (Cleveland) Franklin-Guild: A former longtime Odessa firefighter, she works as laboratory manager in Bacteriology and Mycology at Cornell University.
 She is also an EMTB who has worked with local, regional and state emergency-service organizations; has been a member of the Firemen's Association of New York State's Membership Committee for 17 years and is currently its chair, and is a past president of the Central New York Firemen's Association, representing fire departments in 20 counties.